Last year in the UK over 60,000 cancer patients enrolled on clinical trials aimed at improving cancer treatments and making them available to all.

 Of the people who’d had treatment for a urological cancer, men who had brachytherapy for prostate cancer returned to work the soonest.
-But men who had constipation as a side effect of treatment took longer to go back.
+But men who had

 Of the women who’d had treatment for a gynaecological cancer, those who had radiotherapy tended to take longer to return to work than those who didn’t